aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDisplayImmediateItems() {#getDisplayImmediateItems--}

+<b>@deprecated.</b> Please use the 'displayImmediateItems' property instead.
 Indicates whether items in the row and column areas are visible when the data area of the PivotTable is empty.
 The default value is true.

 ```javascript
 getDisplayImmediateItems() : boolean;